BmBaczkowski/bmbaczkowski.github.io/content/research/cade/index.md

 ##### Abstract

-> Room 101 is an immersive virtual environment designed that we developed to study the waxing and waning of threats in an unpredictable environment.
+> Room 101 is an immersive virtual environment designed to study the waxing and waning of threats in an unpredictable environment.
 Participants encounter a series of threats including startling events (e.g., explosions) as well as more prolonged threats (e.g., spiders, a collapsing floor).
 Using a head-mounted display, participants wander around the room as these events emerge.
 Meanwhile we measure their peripheral physiological responses.
 Afterwards, we play a video recording of the participant's experience while they provide a continuous rating of their subjective arousal. -- *sourced from* [LifeLikeLab](https://www.lifelikelab.science/room101)

 ---